 Welcome to Flawed yet Functional!
-I am a Type 1 Diabetic managing my blood sugar levels through diet, exercise, and habits WITHOUT insulin.
+I am a Type 1 Diabetic managing my blood sugar levels through diet, exercise, and habits WITHOUT insulin (Update: As of December 2018, I’m back on a low dose of long-acting insulin, but I was insulin-free for 19 months!).
 Sound amazing?
 Read more here.
 I hope to inspire you to do amazing things with your health too.
-Even if you don’t have a life-long disease like I do, you can take steps to improve your long-term body and brain health and that of your family.
-Thanks for joining me!
+The AIP diet can be intimidating, especially for breakfast.
+Try these Top 5 AIP Breakfast Recipes to give your day a healthy start!

 I am approaching 150 days on the Autoimmune Protocol.
 I have only made it this far by discovering truly delicious food that both my family and I love to eat.
 This week I’d like to do a mini-series on my top 5 Autoimmune Protocol breakfasts, lunches, and dinners.
 If you’d like to give this diet a try but don’t know where to start, try these 5 recipes first!
 They are tried and true for my family!

 I began the Autoimmune Protocol in February of 2017 with the full knowledge that breakfast would be the hardest meal of the day.
 No eggs.
 No grains.
 That basically summed up my breakfasts prior to my diabetes diagnosis!
 We had oatmeal or eggs every single day.
 I loved oatmeal because it was hearty and quick.
 Quick breakfasts were out the window for a while, a fact I had to come to grips with very quickly.